Employees wake up guests after automatic alarms fail

 Circus Circus.

-"How do we help these 400 employees who have
+"How do we help these 400 employees who have been so

-concern after we knew there were no injuries."
+after we knew there were no injuries."

-La-Sky could not provide the number of guests evacuated but
+La-Sky could not provide the number of guests evacuated

-estimated it was in the hundreds.
+but estimated it was in the hundreds.
 Most guests were relocated

 at the Monte Carlo under the guidance of the American Red